 The people feed the rejuvenation.
 At Science City, the Burns & McDonnell Foundation is giving that beneficial process a kick-start — and encouraging kids to love STEM (science, technology, engineering and mathematics) at the same time.

 Our partnership with Science City centers on Burns & McDonnell Battle of the Brains, one of the country’s most robust STEM competitions.
-With this innovative effort, schools throughout the greater Kansas City metropolitan area can earn a piece of the $155,000 grant by designing the next great exhibit for Science City.
+With this innovative effort, schools throughout the greater Kansas City metropolitan area can earn a piece of the $155,000-plus grant by designing the next great exhibit for Science City.